Z Space

 Z Space is a regional theater and performing arts company located in the Mission District of San Francisco, California.
 Z Space is one of the leading laboratories for developing new voices, new works, and new opportunities in the American theater.
 In addition to commissioning and producing its own works, Z Space also presents productions created by other organizations.

+History

-It was founded in 1993 by David Dower, as the outgrowth of earlier theatrical productions staged by artists known as the Z Collective, and was known for a time as the Z Space Studio.
+Z Space was founded in 1993 by David Dower, as the outgrowth of earlier theatrical productions staged by artists known as the Z Collective, and was known for a time as the Z Space Studio.
 Dower was succeeded in 2007 by Lisa Steindler, who currently serves as Z Space’s executive artistic director.